owenwu811/multi-cloud-configuration/README.md

 resources.
 It took 3 minutes on average for terraform destroy to delete this resource while the azure virtual network, for example, took only 12 seconds on a run for terraform destroy to terminate it.
 The aws_db instance took, on average, the longest to destroy, at 3 min 31s on one run.

+Note:
+1. make sure to run Terraform Destroy after you provision infrastructure, or you maybe charged